jamescurran/jamescurran.github.io/_posts/2010-02-02-some-betterwritten-custom-string-methods-using-c.md

 tags: code c# .net programming dotnet csharp
 ---

-  <P>In my daily web-surfing, I often stumble upon snippets of C# code posted by people.
+  In my daily web-surfing, I often stumble upon snippets of C# code posted by people.
 Usually, I can tweak  it a bit.
 Sometimes, I can tweak it a lot.
 I usually post a quick comment to the site offering it.
-Today, I came upon some code that was so bad --- which the author said was from his forthcoming <B><I>book! </I></B>--- more drastic measures must be taken.</P>
+Today, I came upon some code that was so bad --- which the author said was from his forthcoming ***book!***--- more drastic measures must be taken.</P>

-<P>First we have a function to put a string into “Title Case” (which the author refers to as “Proper Case”) – Having the first letter of each word capitalized.
-Here’s the original:</P><PRE class="csharpcode"><SPAN class="kwrd">public</SPAN> <SPAN class="kwrd">static</SPAN> String PCase(String strParam)
+First we have a function to put a string into “Title Case” (which the author refers to as “Proper Case”) – Having the first letter of each word capitalized.
+Here’s the original:

+</P><PRE class="csharpcode"><SPAN class="kwrd">public</SPAN> <SPAN class="kwrd">static</SPAN> String PCase(String strParam)
  {
      String strProper = strParam.Substring(0, 1).ToUpper();
      strParam = strParam.Substring(1).ToLower();